 Tell me about your first two books.

 Evod also leads them to a glass star in the basement of their school.
-David takes it to Mel, the janitor, who explains the star’s background and tells them about a book written by David’s great-grandfather.
-Afterwards, the children give the star to their principal, a sinister character named Mr. Aark.
-In truth, he and Mrs. Barrey, the secretary, are plotting against David, his parents and the star.
+David takes it to Mel, the janitor, and Mel gives him a book written by his great-grandfather.
+Assuming they are doing the right thing, David and Julia give the star to their principal, Mr. Aark.
+That turns out to be a mistake because, he and Mrs. Barrey, the secretary, are plotting against David, and his parents, and they hide the star!

-In this fast-moving tale, the star disappears.
+After the star disappears.
 David, Julia, and JJ trace it to a millionaire who doesn’t want to share it.
-Will David, Julia and JJ be able to return the star to its rightful place?
+The kids take it upon themselves to return the star to its rightful place.

 Evod again reveals unsolved mysteries and even future events.
-Don’t be surprised if you find yourself crying, laughing, and gasping with surprise while reading this exciting tale for kids and adults.
+Don’t be surprised if you find yourself crying, laughing, and gasping with surprise while reading this story.